wearede/DevCeption/README.md

 obviously replacing `IdentityFile` path `~/Code/Vagrant/DevCeption` with the location of your *DevCeption* directory.

+`:wq`

-Now you can simply `ssh DevCeption` from your host machine terminal.
+and now you can simply `ssh DevCeption` from your host machine terminal.

 ## Back Up Your Work